Tatanagar–Katihar Express: Traction

 Both trains are hauled by a Tatanagar Loco Shed-based WAP-7 or Asansol Loco Shed-based WAP-4 electric locomotive from Tatanagar to Asansol.
 From Asansol, trains are hauled by a Asansol Loco Shed-based WAP-4 electric locomotive uptil Katihar and vice versa.

 Slip coaches

-It used to run linked with Tatanagar-Thawe Express (then running upto Chhapra) upto Barauni and used to get detached there to continue its journey.
+It used to run linked with Tatanagar-Thawe Express (then running up to Chhapra) up to Barauni and used to get detached there to continue its journey.
 This system was discontinued during suspension of train services during COVID-19 pandemic in India.

 Rake Sharing

 It shares its rake with Tatanagar-Thawe Express (formerly Tatanagar-Chhapra Express).

 Direction reversal

 The train reverses its direction 1 time: